We have all the Prime in the World? No Prime to Die? Die Another Delivery Day? The Lion Streams Tonight?

 Variety, March 16 2022

-According to the industry listeners at Variety (March 2022), early suggestions are that Amazon will not make all MGM Studios content exclusive to Prime Video streaming, the theatrical prospects of a new title will be determined case by case, Amazon Studios will continue supporting theatrical releases and “there are no plans to make changes to the Bond franchise”.
+According to the industry listeners at Variety in March 2022 early suggestions were that Amazon will not make all MGM Studios content exclusive to Prime Video streaming, the theatrical prospects of a new title will be determined case by case, Amazon Studios will continue supporting theatrical releases and “there are no plans to make changes to the Bond franchise”.
 And what if Amazon have already been working to ensure they know the Bond business and its eco-systems?
 This new business partnership is about 007’s future and the 007th man tasked with taking the franchise into its 007th movie decade.
 Amazon will be helping The House of Bond decide where the future of the franchise goes, what heroes do we need, and which zeitgeist is it that pop-culture is now driving.

 Wasn’t it Moneypenny who said in Skyfall, ‘I think you’re just getting started.’